 Who should take this class?

-ACLS is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest and other cardiovascular emergencies.
-This includes personnel in emergency response, emergency medicine, intensive care and critical care units.
+ACLS is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies and for personnel in emergency response.

 The American Heart Association strongly promotes knowledge and proficiency in all AHA courses and has developed instructional materials for this purpose.
 Use of these materials in an educational course does not represent course sponsorship by the AHA.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the AHA.

-- Recognition and early management of bradycardias and tachycardias that may result in cardiac arrest or complicate resuscitation outcome
+- Perform early management of bradycardias and tachycardias that may result in cardiac arrest or complicate resuscitation outcome

-- Model effective communication as a member and leader of a resuscitation team
+- Model effective communication as a member or leader of a high-performance team

 - Course uses learning stations for practice of essential skills simulated clinical scenarios that encourage Active participation